mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 for more details.
 Two-factor mode is incompatible with *pam_use_cleartext_plugin*.

+If set to *suid*, MaxScale will launch a separate subprocess for every client to handle pam authentication.
+This subprocess runs the binary `maxscale_pam_auth_tool` (installed in the binary directory), which calls the system pam libraries.
+The binary is installed with the SUID bit set, which means that it runs with root-privileges regardless of the user launching it.
+This should bypass any file grant issues (e.g. reading `etc/shadow`) that may arise with the *password* or *password_2FA* options.
+The *suid*-option may also perform faster if many clients authenticate with pam simultaneously due to better separation of clients.
+It may also resist buggy pam plugins crashing, as the crash would be limited to the subprocess only.
+The MariaDB Server uses a similar pam authentication scheme. *suid*-mode supports two-factor authentication.

 ### `pam_backend_mapping`

 Defines backend authentication mapping, i.e. switch of authentication method between client-to-MaxScale and MaxScale-to-backend.
 Supported values:

 - `none` (default) No mapping
 - `mariadb` Map users to normal MariaDB accounts